sandyawijayaa/rag_medical_docs/README.md

 This is an end-to-end **Retrieval-Augmented Generation (RAG)** application that builds a private "knowledge base" from a collection of PDF documents and allows you to "chat" with them.
 This demo uses medical case reports, but it can work with any set of text-based PDFs!

-### Key Features

-- **Chat History:** Remembers the context of your conversation.
-- **Source Citations:** Proves its answers by citing the exact PDF filenames it used.
-- **Live File Upload:** You can "teach" the AI new information by uploading new PDFs directly in the app.
-- **100% Private Embeddings:** Uses a local `all-MiniLM-L6-v2` model to create embeddings, so your documents *never* leave your machine for this step.
-- **Powerful AI:** Uses the Google Gemini API for state-of-the-art answer generation.

 ## Demo: How it Works

 This demo shows all three advanced features in action.